Ylmz42/asdfasdf/README.md

   .....
 ## Usage
   * Creating Users
-    * You can create users
+    * You can create users from register form.
-  * Adding Projects
+  * Creating Projects
+    * You can create projects from **Create Project** form.
+  * Creating Applications
     * First of all you need to create projects.
-  * Adding Applications
-    * Come under the Applications page then press the __Create Application__ button.
+Then you can create applications for projects from **Create Application** form.
   * Checklists
 ## Important Notes
-  .....
+  * When you creating applications at the user thing **don't use** spaces.
 ## ScreenShots
   .....